Huayhuash Circuit

 Accommodation Name: Hotel in Miraflores

 If you’re flying into Lima today you will be met at the airport and transferred to the group hotel, where the remainder of the day is free at leisure for you to rest or start exploring.
 We plan to have a group briefing before dinner, however this will be subject to all group members arriving during the day – otherwise we will have the briefing tomorrow.
 Our hotel is in the Miraflores area, home to some of Lima’s best galleries, restaurants and shops.
 Steeped in fascinating history, Lima is South America’s oldest capital.
 It was in 1535 that the Spanish conquistador Francisco Pizarro overthrew the Inca Empire and moved the capital from Cusco, establishing the new city of Lima.
 Peru’s busy capital is now a sprawling metropolis that’s blessed with world-class restaurants, brilliant museums and galleries, and a superb combination of Spanish colonial and 19th century European architecture.
 If you have time to visit a museum we would recommend the Museo de La Nacion or the Larco Herrera Museum.
-Overnight in Lima.

-Day 2 : Drive To Huaraz
+Day 2 : Drive to Huaraz

 Location: Huaraz